 Theresa A. Cancro

-One haiku published in the April 2017 issue of Stardust Haiku.
-Click on the issue link, then scroll to page 4.
+One haiku has been published in the May 2017 issue of Stardust Haiku Journal.
+Scroll to page 6.

 This Day In Literary History